 top of page

-Best Sandwich in Florence?
+Where is the Best Sandwich in Florence?

-Writer: Nathaniel MellorNathaniel Mellor
+• Writer: Nathaniel Mellor

 The sign over the front door of Da' Vinattieri in Florence.

-I'll go ahead and say something that will immediately start a fight in some corner of the internet where the Venn Diagram of "sandwich lovers" and "been to Florence multiple times" crosses over, and this is: I don't think All Antico Vinaio's sandwiches are all that.
+I'll go ahead and say something that will immediately start a fight in some corner of the internet where the Venn Diagram of "sandwich lovers" and "been to Florence multiple times" crosses over, and this is: I don't think All'antico Vinaio's sandwiches are all that.

 To be clear, I think they're good.
+They're a fantastic representation of the classic Florentine sandwich.

 The best sandwiches in Florence, though?
 So good that they've expanded to most major cities in Italy, even to cities where clearly superior sandwiches exist?
 So good that they're worth waiting in line with (no word of a lie) a few hundred other people?